 Using the lang

-In addition, to display transcripts with a right to left written language, component styles should include the following CSS.
+In addition, to display transcripts with a right-to-left written language, component styles should include the following CSS.

 [dir="rtl"] {text-align: start;}